 Farcana: Clan Chief hosted lan (1/300)

-A Clan feeding the poor
+A Clan feeding giving back to society

 [1] Fellowship: Empowering existing clan chiefs to become “fellows”, essentially work as interns to onboard more believers into the community.
 Their roadmap included a growth path and a route to becoming full time builders of KGeN.
 Today we have over 100 active fellows, who have onboarded over 1500 qualified Clan Chiefs.